Planning Early for Retirement: Pensions is a Young Person’s Game

 More time to take risks

 If you start to make pension contributions while you’re young, you can take advantage of the lengthy time frame by choosing riskier investments, such as shares, as they will have more time to ride out stock market highs and lows, and could potentially make you more money in the long run.
 As you approach your retirement, you can switch to safer investments, such as government bonds, and continue saving at a steady pace.
 Some pension schemes will even do this for you automatically.
-A financial adviser can explain different pension schemes and different investments to you.
+We as financial advisers can explain the different pension schemes and the different investment options available to you.

 If you are lucky enough to receive money from any relatives (for example, a savings account set up by your grandparents), you should consider the idea of putting all or some of this money towards a pension fund.
 You will reap the benefits, and the money will be stored away until your retirement (guaranteeing you aren’t tempted to delve into it from time to time).
 This might not seem like the most creative and fun way to use this money, but if you don’t need it for anything in particular at the moment, then your retirement is an excellent investment.